FLO-2DSoftware/qgis-flo-2d-plugin/docs/dev/source/db_structure/outflow.rst

 * "name" TEXT,-- name of outflow
 * "chan_out" INTEGER, -- = 1  if there is a K line for that outflow, NULL otherwise
 * "fp_out" INTEGER, -- = 1 if there is a O line for that outflow, NULL otherwise
-* "chan_tser_fid" INTEGER REFERENCES outflow_time_series(fid), -- time series fid for CHANNEL, if there is any (OUTCHAR N with NOSTACFP = 1)
+* "chan_tser_fid" INTEGER, -- time series fid for CHANNEL, if there is any (OUTCHAR N with NOSTACFP = 1)
-* "chan_qhpar_fid" INTEGER REFERENCES qh_params(fid), -- qh_params fid for CHANNEL, if there is any (OUTCHAR H after K)
+* "chan_qhpar_fid" INTEGER, -- qh_params fid for CHANNEL, if there is any (OUTCHAR H after K)
-* "chan_qhtab_fid" INTEGER REFERENCES qh_table(fid), -- qh_table fid for CHANNEL, if there is any (OUTCHAR T after K)
+* "chan_qhtab_fid" INTEGER, -- qh_table fid for CHANNEL, if there is any (OUTCHAR T after K)
-* "fp_tser_fid" INTEGER REFERENCES outflow_time_series(fid), -- time series fid for FLOODPLAIN, if there is any (OUTCHAR N with NOSTACFP = 0)
+* "fp_tser_fid" INTEGER, -- time series fid for FLOODPLAIN, if there is any (OUTCHAR N with NOSTACFP = 0)
-* "out_hydro_fid" INTEGER REFERENCES out_hydrographs(fid),
 * "note" TEXT
-* "geom" POLYGON, -- area of outflow.
+* "geom" POLYGON -- area of outflow.
 In case of translating from DAT: it could be a part of the grid cell interior where the outflow is located in or a part of channel (grid_fid = NOSTA when ident = K and elem_id = KOUT when ident = K).
-When users modify the geometry automatic geoprocessing triggers will find grid cells or channel elements affected -> table outflow_cells or outflow_chan_elems.
+When users modify the geometry automatic geoprocessing triggers will find grid cells or channel elements affected -> table outflow_cells.

 **gpkg table: outflow_cells** (cells being affected by an outflow)

 * "fid" INTEGER NOT NULL PRIMARY KEY,
 * "outflow_fid" INTEGER NOT NULL REFERENCES outflow(fid), -- outflow id
 * "grid_fid" INTEGER NOT NULL REFERENCES grid(fid) -- NOSTA - grid element id affected by an outflow

-**gpkg table: outflow_chan_elems** (channel elements being affected by an outflow)

-* "fid" INTEGER NOT NULL PRIMARY KEY,
-* "outflow_fid" INTEGER NOT NULL REFERENCES outflow(fid), -- outflow id
-* "elem_fid" INTEGER NOT NULL REFERENCES grid(fid) -- KOUT - grid element id affected by an outflow

 **gpkg table: outflow_time_series** (named time series)